-The UK-based organisation Campaign Against Arms Trade saw a historic victory in 2019 after their challenge to continued arms sales was successful on appeal.
-As a result of the court’s order quashing the government’s licensing decisions, there emerged a chance for civil society to convince the UK government to comply with its obligations under national and international law, and suspend arms exports.
+The UK-based organisation Campaign Against Arms Trade secured a historic victory in 2019 after their challenge to continued arms sales was successful on appeal.
+As a result of the court’s order quashing the government’s licensing decisions the UK government has to make a fresh decision on whether to licence more arms export to Saudi Arabia.
+This provides a chance a chance for civil society to convince the UK government to comply with its obligations under national and international law, and suspend arms exports.

-For more information on the CAAT case, see CAAT's website, or read this post on Just Security by Dearbhla Minogue and Kristine Beckerle of GLAN and Mwatana.
-See also this law article by Admas Habteslasie of Landmark Chambers, who advised GLAN and Mwatana on our submission to the Secretary of State.
+For more information on the CAAT case, see CAAT's website, or read this post on Just Security by Dearbhla Minogue and Kristine Beckerle of GLAN and Yemen's leading human rights organisation, Mwatana.
+See also this article by Admas Habteslasie of Landmark Chambers, who advised GLAN and Mwatana on our submission to the Secretary of State.

 The culmination of months of close work between GLAN and Mwatana, the information addressed specific patterns of attack and failings by the Coalition’s accountability mechanism, the Joint Incident Assessment Team (JIAT).
 In particular, it highlighted many instances in which, despite conclusive evidence to the contrary, JIAT concluded that the Coalition had not attacked the locations in question.
 No decision has yet been communicated to us by the Secretary of State.

-Over seven months after GLAN and Mwatana submitted this information to the Secretary of State for International Trade, no new arms licensing have been made.
-To illustrate the need for scrutiny of the government's actions, GLAN and Mwatana have released the information on [DATE], in conjunction with a call for the urgent reinstatement of a full Select Committee on arms licensing.
-Read [OP-ED] here.
+Over nine months after GLAN and Mwatana submitted this information to the Secretary of State for International Trade, no new arms licensing decisions have been made.
+To illustrate the need for scrutiny of the government's actions, GLAN and Mwatana released the information on 19 May 2020, in conjunction with a call for the urgent instatement of a full Parliamentary Select Committee on arms licensing.
+Read the op-ed on Open Democracy by Mwatana’s Bonyan Jamal and GLAN’s Dearbhla Minogue here.

-All of the documents can be downloaded from our website.
+All of the documents can be downloaded from the documents section of this page.